ocaml/ocaml.org/site/README.md

 suggests the following:
 * If you are unsure if your change will be accepted or if want to discuss the approach before diving in, please create an issue and pose questions.
-* Create a draft PR with a small initial commit in fork of the repo.
+* Create a draft pull request with a small initial commit.
 One way to do this quickly is the following:
+  * Click the "branch" drop down menu and type the name of your new branch, using the convention INITIALS/TOPIC, such as "kw1/update-homeage", and click "Create branch: ..."
+  * In order to be able to create a pull request, make a small commit:
-  * traverse to a source file of interest in github
+      * Traverse to a source file of interest
-  * click the "pencil" edit icon in the top right, which forks the project and puts the file in edit mode
+      * Click the "pencil" edit icon in the top right, which puts the file in edit mode
-  * make a small change to get started in the edit window
+      * Make a small change in the edit window
-  * push "propose changes", which will create a commit and prompt for PR creation
-  * click "Create Pull Request"
-  * select a template by appending the following to the url: `template=webpage_implement.md`, inserting a `?` before, if not already present
+      * Select "Commit directly ..." and click "Commit changes"
+  * Create a pull request using one of the following links, using the template which matches the type of change you are making.
+In the URL, replace "BRANCH" with your branch name.
+       * Create or update the implementation of a webpage: https://github.com/solvuu-inc/ocamlorg2/compare/BRANCH?expand=1&template=webpage_implement.md
+       * Create a mockup page for a new design pull request template: https://github.com/solvuu-inc/ocamlorg2/compare/BRANCH?expand=1&template=mockup_webpage.md
+       * Perform an ecosystem upgrade pull request template: https://github.com/solvuu-inc/ocamlorg2/compare/BRANCH?expand=1&template=ecosystem_upgrade.md
-  * on the next screen, change the action to "Create draft pull request" and press the button
+  * Change the action to "Create draft pull request" and press the button
-* Clone your fork locally (or continue editing directly in github if the change is small).
+* Clone the repo locally (or continue editing directly in github if the change is small).
 Checkout out the branch that you created.
 * Continue developing, feel free to ask questions in the PR, if you run into obstacles or uncertainty as you make changes
 * Once you feel your branch is ready, check the PR preview to ensure the changes match your local view and appear correct
 * Review your implementation according to the checks notes in the PR template
+* Perform the following manual smoke test:
 * Change PR status to "ready to review"
 * Update the PR description to indicate relative paths that have changed

 ### Reviewer

 * Observe the relative paths changed in latest PR Preview
-* ... manual smoke test: ... ...
 * ...
 MORE CONTENT HERE ...
 * Use "squash and merge", summarizing commit messages
 * Close any issues that were addressed by this PR

 ## Setup and Development

-If you don't already have `nvm` installed, install it using the instructions provided by `nvm` https://github.com/nvm-sh/nvm#installing-and-updating .
+If you don't already have `nvm` installed, [install it using the instructions provided by `nvm`](https://github.com/nvm-sh/nvm#installing-and-updating).
 Restart or reload your terminal to pickup the changes.

 Install node and javascript libraries and tools: